In general, the amount of alcohol consumed (how much, how often, and for how long) determines the risk and severity of liver damage.

 Once cirrhosis and its complications (such as fluid accumulation in the abdomen and bleeding in the digestive tract) develop, the prognosis is worse.
 Only about half the people with these complications are still alive after 5 years.
 People who stop drinking tend to live longer than those who do not stop drinking.

 Abstinence is usually the best treatment.
-Other than liver transplantation, abstinence is the only treatment that can slow or reverse alcoholic liver disease.
+Other than liver transplantation, abstinence is the only treatment that can slow or reverse alcohol-related liver disease.
 In addition, it is available to all and has no side effects.

 Because abstinence is difficult, several strategies are used to help motivate people and to help them change their behavior.
 Strategies include behavioral therapy and psychotherapy (talk therapy)—often as part of a formal rehabilitation program—as well as self-help and support groups (such as Alcoholics Anonymous) and counseling sessions with the primary care doctor.
 Therapies that explore and help people clarify why they want to abstain from alcohol (called motivational enhancement therapy) may also be used.